shobeirimajid/PLC-Communication/README.md

 Here is an example code snippet to demonstrate this in C#

 using System;

-using S7.Net;  // Make sure to add this using the directive
+using S7.Net;  // Make sure to add this using directive

 namespace PLCConnectionExample
 {